Ellen Gleditsch: Early life and education

 Ellen Gleditsch was born in 1879 in Mandal, Norway.
 She was the daughter of Petra Birgitte Hansen (1857–1913) and headmaster Karl Kristian Gleditsch (1851–1913).
-Her siblings included architect Eivind Gleditsch(nl), Adler (1893-1978) who lived with her for the rest of her life following the death of their parents, Liv Gleditsch (1895-1977) who graduated with a degree in chemistry, and civil engineer and geodesist Kristian Gleditsch.
+Her siblings included architect Eivind Gleditsch(nl), Adler (1893–1978) who lived with her for the rest of her life following the death of their parents, Liv Gleditsch (1895–1977) who graduated with a degree in chemistry, and civil engineer and geodesist Kristian Gleditsch.
 The family moved to Trondhjem and then Fredrikshald in 1905.
 She was the niece of Jens Gran Gleditsch and Kristen Gran Gleditsch, a first cousin of Henry Gleditsch and second cousin of Rolf Juell Gleditsch and Odd Gleditsch, Sr. Her sister in law through Kristian was Nini Haslund Gleditsch (1908–1996).

 Although she graduated from high school at the top of her class, the college entrance exams were not available to women at the time.
 Therefore, she worked as a pharmacy assistant where she was able to work toward a non-academic degree in chemistry and pharmacology in 1902.
 In 1905 with the support of her mentor Eyvind Bødtker, she passed the university entrance exam, but chose to study in Paris.

 Career

 After starting her career in pharmacy, she went on to study radioactivity at the Sorbonne and work in Marie Curie's laboratory from 1907 to 1912.
-At Curie's lab, Gleditsch performed a technique called fractional crystallisations, which purified radium.
+At the Curie Institute, Gleditsch performed a technique called fractional crystallisations, which purified radium.
 The work, which was highly specialized and few could complete, allowed her laboratory fees to be waived.
 She spent five years of analysis with Curie and returned even after leaving the lab to supervise experiments.
-In 1911, she received a "Licenciée en sciences degree" from the Sorbonne and was awarded a teaching post at University of Oslo.
-After working one year, she won the first scholarship ever given to a woman from the American-Scandinavian Association to study in the United States, but was turned down by both of the schools at which she applied.
+In 1911, she received a "Licenciée en sciences degree" from the Sorbonne and was awarded a teaching post at University of Oslo where she worked with Margot Dorenfeldt.
+After working one year, Gleditsch won the first scholarship ever given to a woman from the American-Scandinavian Association to study in the United States, but was turned down by both of the schools at which she applied.

 She went anyway and despite having been rejected was able to work at the laboratory of Bertram Boltwood at Yale University, where she measured the half-life of radium, creating a standard measurement that was used for many years.
 One of the scientists who had originally turned her away from Yale, co-authored two articles with her and in June 1914, Smith College awarded her an honorary doctorate for her work.
-In 1913–14, she returned to the University of Oslo and became the second woman to be elected to Oslo‘s Academy of Science in 1917.
+In 1913–14, she returned to the University of Oslo and became the second woman to be elected to Oslo's Academy of Science in 1917.
 During the 1920s, Gleditsch made several trips to France to assist Curie, as well as a trip to Cornwall to investigate a mine located there.